 In general, the Chatham Hill Retriever can be classified as a very friendly and gentle dog though.

-It fits both the forest to hunt as well as a family home to keep company perfectly and loves both being around nature as well as being around humans.
+It fits both the forest to hunt as well as a family home to keep the company perfectly and loves both being around nature as well as being around humans.

 The Chatham Hill Retriever’s Diet